 If the UE in 5GMM-CONNECTED mode with RRC inactive indication receives an indication from the lower layers of a transition from RRC_INACTIVE state to RRC_IDLE state and 5GMM-REGISTERED.LIMITED-SERVICE is entered, the UE shall subsequently upon entering state 5GMM-REGISTERED.NORMAL-SERVICE and if there is no uplink user data or signalling pending, initiate the registration procedure for mobility and periodic registration update used for mobility (i.e. the 5GS registration type IE set to "mobility registration updating" in the REGISTRATION REQUEST message) for N1 NAS signalling connection recovery as specified in subclause 5.5.1.3.2.

-If the UE in 5GMM-CONNECTED mode with RRC inactive indication receives an indication from the lower layers about RAN paging and the MUSIM UE decides to reject the RAN paging, the UE shall initiate the service request procedure and set request type to "NAS signalling connection release" in the UE request type IE and service type to "signalling" in the SERVICE REQUEST message as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.
+If the UE in 5GMM-CONNECTED mode with RRC inactive indication receives an indication from the lower layers about RAN paging and the MUSIM UE decides not to initiate the service request procedure with service type set to “mobile terminated services” to respond to the RAN paging, the UE may initiate the service request procedure and set request type to "NAS signalling connection release" in the UE request type IE and service type to "signalling" in the SERVICE REQUEST message to reject the RAN paging as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.
 The UE may include its paging restriction preferences in the Paging restriction IE in the SERVICE REQUEST message as specified in subclause 5.6.1.2 for case o of subclause 5.6.1.1.

 NOTE 5: The interworking between the NAS layer and the AS layer triggered by RAN paging is up to UE implementation.

+NOTE 6: As an implementation option, the MUSIM UE is allowed to not respond to RAN paging based on the information available in the paging message, e.g. voice service indication.

 Upon receiving AMF paging indication from the lower layers, the UE shall transition from 5GMM-CONNECTED mode with RRC inactive indication to 5GMM-IDLE mode over 3GPP access and handle the AMF paging same as the paging request received in the 5GMM-IDLE mode over 3GPP access as specified in subclause 5.6.1.